Chykalophia/ClickUp-MCP-Server---Enhanced/docs/SECURITY.md

 ## Security Best Practices for Users

-When using the ClickUp MCP Server:
+When using the ClickUp MCP Server - Enhanced:

 1. **Keep your API tokens secure**
    - Do not hardcode tokens in your application